Rhizomatica/hermes-repo/README.md

 - If you build on both amd64 and arm64, make sure you use the same `repository/` state (sync it between machines) before including new packages.
 - If `reprepro` fails parsing `repository/conf/distributions` with `Unknown header 'DDebComponents'`, either remove the `DDebComponents:` line or run `reprepro` with `--ignore=unknownfield` (the scripts do this automatically).
 - If you change `Architectures:` / `Components:` / `Codename:` and get `packages database contains unused ...` errors, either run `reprepro -b repository --ignore=unknownfield --ignore=undefinedtarget clearvanished` or keep the old targets in `conf/distributions` (the scripts also pass `--ignore=undefinedtarget`).
+- If `reprepro` fails with Berkeley DB errors about `db/references.db`, you can rebuild that cache with:
+  - `rm -f repository/db/references.db && reprepro -b repository --ignore=unknownfield --ignore=undefinedtarget rereference`

 ## Common commands
 - Build binaries (default, requires build-deps):